Part of the Sahara A to Z series

 Interesting academic document

-Nock Brooks’ photos (Western Sahara)
+Nick Brooks’ photos (Western Sahara)

 As on previous occasions, the route of our camel trek through the Immidir will rest a day at Aguelmam Rahla, a reliable waterhole at the mouth of the Oued Tafrakrek canyon (blue line on map, left) where the Tissedit plateau drops down to meet a band of dunes.
 I’d been wanting to make a diversion here since scanning Google Earth a few years back and noticing the innumerable pre-Islamic tombs (‘PIZ’) in the area (below).

 On the first crater tour in 2007 we walked along the base of the dunes, northeast from Aguelmam Rahla, and discovered several grinding stones and other artefacts at the foot of the dunes.
-And in 2012 one of us came across a near intact pot (left) at the foot of a dune as well as napping (stone tool chipping) sites.
+And in 2012 one of us came across a near intact pot (left) at the foot of a dune, as well as napping (stone tool chipping) sites.
+You commonly find ceramic shards or even larger pieces, but I’ve never found an intact pot.

-There’s something compulsive about Sahara tomb spotting on Google Maps, searching the featureless desert floor for the clear signs of prehistoric human activity.
-Once out there it gives a purpose to a journey that’s otherwise just agreeable recreation and adds a hint of treasure hunting.
 It reminds you that the Sahara of 6000 years ago was not a desert, but a much less arid savannah.
-As mentioned in the Mark Milburn book review, among others, KenGrok has spent hours and years scanning and collating Google Earth’s imagery to identify unusual things, including pre-Islamic tombs in the Sahara.
-In 2019 Google erased his work but it seems his baton has been picked up by ‘syzygy‘ on Google Earth Community.
+Among others, KenGrok spent years scanning and collating Google Earth’s imagery to identify unusual things, including pre-Islamic tombs in the Sahara.
+In 2019 Google erased his work, but his baton has been picked up by ‘syzygy‘ on Google Earth Community, as well as Manfred Boelke at archaeoland.eu (his image below).

-Often this fascination and excitement falls a little flat on actually finding a tomb on the desert floor.
-On the 2012 trip I was excited about finding a huge antenna tomb that lay close our path on Day 6 or so.
-On GE (above) the massive structure with a ring-angle span of over 300m looked amazing, but by the time we tracked it down it (left) was too big to appreciate from ground level.
+Often this fascination and excitement with pre-Islamic tombs falls a little flat on actually finding one on the desert floor.
+On a 2012 Immidir trip I was excited about finding a huge antenna tomb that lay close our path on Day 6 or so.
+On Google (above) the massive structure with a span of over 300m looked amazing, but by the time we tracked it down (left), it was too big to appreciate from ground level.
 My group seemed to say… ‘and the purpose if this diversion was…?’.
 ‘Flying’ over these tombs on satellite imagery, like Peru’s Nazca lines, is how they’re best appreciated.

 How old are these ‘pre-Islamic’ tombs?
 Well in the central Sahara I’d say the Islamic era began to have an impact a couple of hundred years after the Arab Conquest of North Africa between AD 647–709.
 I imagine this swept like a tide west along the south Mediterranean coast, down the Atlantic to present-day Mauritania and then ‘eddied’ back west towards places like Timbuktu.
 Other eddies may have spun off sooner to places like Ghadames in Libya, following trans-Saharan trade routes into the interior.